jivko25/BOM-NFT-Action-Platform/README.md

 - Like/Dislike product
 - Use filters to find easier item you want
 - See activity in the platform from Activity page
+- Page with liked products
+- Page with bid products

 ## 💡 Functionalities in development